-The spread of COVID-19 into Africa has been relatively small compared to outbreaks in countries like the United States or Italy.
-However, some experts fear that many African countries are only weeks away from severe outbreaks.
-One Young World Ambassadors in Africa are facing this crisis head-on.
+The spread of COVID-19 into Africa and the Middle have been relatively small compared to outbreaks in countries like the United States or Italy.
+However, some experts fear that many African and Middle Eastern countries are only weeks away from severe outbreaks.
+One Young World Ambassadors in Africa and the Middle East are facing this crisis head-on.

 The Tiwale Women's Center For Education and Entrepreneurship is on a mission to support the huge numbers of poverty-stricken women in Malawi, providing education, microloans, and skills training.
 Since the start of the pandemic, Tiwale has shifted gears to produce protective face masks, made in a safe and distanced space by Tiwale community graduates from their sewing workshops.
 The masks are cleaned and then either donated to essential workers and offices in Malawi, or sold to the public to help support their programmes.

 Samuel is the Founder and Executive Director of Food and Genes Initiative, a non-governmental organisation focussed on improving the lifestyle, health and wellbeing of Africans.
 They are currently running a number of different programmes aiming to tackle the COVID-19 outbreaks in Nigeria, including their flagship project to provide palliatives for households in underserved communities.

 The Mathare Foundation has been able to donate much-needed food supplies to 1,500 families in Nairobi.
 The team are also working to launch the Global Conversations Project to give young leaders a platform to discuss how they are responding to the pandemic in their own countries and communities.
 The Foundation has also commenced the Creativity Starts Here programme, which focuses on providing emotional and physiological support to the community through photography and music.